CRM Software for Economic Development Organizations

 Free-form Text Fields

-When free-form text fields such as city or name are included in your filter, you'll need to use the asterisk as a wildcard at the front and at the end of your search term to ensure a match.
+When free-form text fields such as company name or a person's name are included in your filter, you'll need to use the asterisk as a wildcard at the front and at the end of your search term to ensure a match.

 You can place commas (,) between your keywords to create an "or" statement for that particular filter text field.
 For example, as shown in the next graphic, you could enter something like *james*,*jim* in the text field criteria.
-This would return all client records with either or both of these words in the first name field.
+This would return all contact records with either of these names in the first name field.

 There are a number of system-defined free-form text fields, the name of the company or person are, of course, a free-form fields, but you can use the same technique on the Referral Description, Product Description or Notes fields.
 In fact, for those programs using our Bid Matching services, you can even search the Bid Match criteria using the same method, as described here.

-Keep in mind that the words between the asterisk must match exactly to the words in the field.
-For example, searching for: *chemical engineering* will NOT match on "Chemical Engineer."
+Keep in mind that the words between the asterisk must match EXACTLY to the words in the field.
+For example, searching for: *electrical engineering* will NOT match on "electronics engineering:"

 Yes/No Check Box Fields